Calling raw LLM APIs, reporting token usage

 JS wrapper functions’ syntax is not as clean as Python decorators, but they are functionally equivalent.
 TypeScript has decorators, but they are (1) experimental, (2) only available on classes and methods, so we’ve decided to provide a wrapper function syntax.
 This is common for OpenTelemetry, but may not be as common for LLM observability, so we provide a reference here.

-• name (str|None): name of the span.
-If not provided, the name of the wrapped function will be used.
-For example:
+• name (string): name of the span.
+If not passed, and the function to observe is not an anonymous arrow function, the function name will be used.

 Inputs and outputs